kloener/visor-android/README.md

 - added button to toggle flashlight
 - added button to change up to 7 color modes.
 - added button to zoom through 4 magnification levels

-## Next Releases

-- freeze image (i.e. via double tap) and add digital zoom options (pinch to zoom)
-- add support for camera2 API for Lollipop and above to increase the performance
-- add mirroring via chromecast, dlna or airplay

 ## Licence